MoveUpHealth/example-shopping-interface/designdocs/README.md

 ## Schemas

-The core of the schema describe the documents User, Product, and Review.
+The core of the schema describes the documents User, Product, and Review.
 The ProductInCart schema is used in a subdocument array in the shopping cart:

 ![The documents User, Product, and Review with associated fields](basicDBPlan.png "The Basic Schema Plan")